To best understand what an 'encoding failure' is, we should quickly cover what encoding is.

 OKAY, COOL.
 BUT WHAT IS AN 'ENCODING FAILURE'?

 Simple enough: an encoding failure is what happens when there is an error with the encoding process.
-When a video is returned with the 'encoding failure' notice, it is most often due to one of two things: a clip with a video or audio corruption, or an uploaded clip which was of a different resolution from the other clips in that upload batch.
+This is most often due to one of two things: a clip with a video or audio corruption, or an uploaded clip which was of a different resolution from the other clips in that upload batch.

 HOW DO YOU CHECK FOR MISMATCHED RESOLUTIONS?